commerceguys/addressing/README.md

 - Recipient

 Field names follow the OASIS [eXtensible Address Language (xAL)](http://www.oasis-open.org/committees/ciq/download.shtml) standard.

+The interface makes no assumptions about mutability.
+The implementing application can extend the interface to provide setters, or implement a value object that uses either [PSR-7 style with* mutators](https://github.com/commerceguys/addressing/blob/master/src/Model/ImmutableAddressInterface) or relies on an AddressBuilder.
+A default [address value object](https://github.com/commerceguys/addressing/blob/master/src/Model/Address.php) is provided that can be used as an example, or mapped by Doctrine (preferably as an embeddable).

 The [address format object](https://github.com/commerceguys/addressing/blob/master/src/Model/AddressFormatInterface.php) contains the following data for a country: